MicrosoftDocs/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 Use the `column_store_order_ordinal` column in [sys.index_columns](../../relational-databases/system-catalog-views/sys-index-columns-transact-sql.md) to determine the order of the column(s) for a clustered columnstore index.
 This aids with [segment elimination](../../relational-databases/indexes/columnstore-indexes-query-performance.md#segment-elimination), especially with string data.
 For more information, see [Performance tuning with ordered clustered columnstore index](/azure/synapse-analytics/sql-data-warehouse/performance-tuning-ordered-cci) and [Columnstore indexes design guidance](../../relational-databases/indexes/columnstore-indexes-design-guidance.md).

-To convert to an ordered clustered column store index, the existing index must be a clustered columnstore index.
+To convert to an ordered clustered columnstore index, the existing index must be a clustered columnstore index.
 Use the `DROP_EXISTING` option.

 LOB data types (the (max) length data types) can't be the key of an ordered clustered columnstore index.